khalidrahmani/jaderp/doc/testing.rst

 .. highlight:: javascript

-Testing in OpenERP Web
+Testing in Jad Web
 ======================

 Javascript Unit Testing
 -----------------------

-OpenERP Web 7.0 includes means to unit-test both the core code of OpenERP Web and your own javascript modules.
-On the javascript side, unit-testing is based on QUnit_ with a number of helpers and extensions for better integration with OpenERP.
+Jad Web 7.0 includes means to unit-test both the core code of Jad Web and your own javascript modules.
+On the javascript side, unit-testing is based on QUnit_ with a number of helpers and extensions for better integration with Jad.

-To see what the runner looks like, find (or start) an OpenERP server with the web client enabled, and navigate to ``/web/tests`` e.g. `on OpenERP's CI <http://trunk.runbot.openerp.com/web/tests>`_.
+To see what the runner looks like, find (or start) an Jad server with the web client enabled, and navigate to ``/web/tests`` e.g. `on Jad's CI <http://trunk.runbot.openerp.com/web/tests>`_.
 This will show the runner selector, which lists all modules with javascript unit tests, and allows starting any of them (or all javascript tests in all modules at once).